-Why Monitoring is Needed
+Why Monitoring is needed

 What are the goals of this monitoring program?
 It is important to keep in mind where we are headed in any monitoring design.
 The key question we need to be able to answer is how will the Yukon's ecosystems respond to climate change?
 The answer to this simple question is not simple.
 Some parts of our Yukon ecosystems are directly dependent on climatic variables like temperature and rainfall.
-Others, for example like snowshoe hares, depend immediately on the abundance and hunting success of predators like lynx, so that the question then becomes will climate change affect lynx hunting success and if so how?
+Others, for example snowshoe hares, depend immediately on the abundance and hunting success of predators like lynx, so that the question then becomes will climate change affect lynx hunting success and if so how?

 There are only three approaches ecologists are using to answer this broad question.
 First, sit and count, wait and see.
 This is the simplest approach to describe the system as it changes.
 As such it does not permit any management actions to thwart changes, since, by the time you see changes, it is too late to do very much about them.
 Nevertheless, this approach is important because we carefully document what is happening here and now.
-Second, we can build mathematical models of the ecosystem, similar to the ones now being used to project how climate might change as CO_2 goes up.
+Second, we can build mathematical models of the ecosystem, similar to the ones now being used to project how climate might change as CO2 goes up.
 The problem is that ecosystems are much more complex than the physical climate, and we do not know very much about how all the ecosystem component species interact.
 We are learning slowly but so far models for ecosystem change are not very useful.
-Third, we can work on components of the ecosystem that appear to be directly affected by climate, and build models of these components.
+Third, we can identify key components of the ecosystem that appear to be responding rapidly to climate change and target them for experimental attack or more in-depth studies to try to understand the underlying complexity.
+This requires intense multi-year research, best carried out by graduate students.
 This is our approach.
-We have picked ecosystem variables like ground berry production and spruce cone production that are commonly thought to be under the control of weather, and we are building predictive models that we can test to predict for example the abundance of ground berries from temperature and rainfall data in particular months of the previous year.
-We can then test these models from year to year to see if they are accurate and to change them as we need to.
+We have picked ecosystem variables like ground berry production and spruce cone production that are commonly thought to be under the control of weather, and we are building predictive models that we can test to predict (for example) the abundance of ground berries from temperature and rainfall data in particular months of the previous year.
+We can then test these models from year to year to see if they are accurate and to change them as needed.
 By itself this approach will not solve the broad problem of ecosystem change, but it is a start and in combination with the first approach we will gradually improve our understanding of where we are headed with climate change.